kangli-bionic/prep-step-2/part1-enumerables/enumerables.md

 ## `each_with_index` and `with_index`

-`each_with_index` works as you'd expect: it calls the given block with two arguments--the item and the item's index--once for each element in the method's receiver.
+`each_with_index` works as you'd expect: it calls the given block with two arguments--the item and the item's index--once for each item in the method's receiver.
 The syntax for passing two arguments for a block is unfamiliar but
 straightforward: